Last edit: 06 May 2022

 Note: This tutorial assumes that you are not new to the daily operations of multiple operating systems and have the most basic familiarity.
 If you find the following content challenging to understand, please seek the help of friends around you or go to for help.

-This tutorial is suitable for users who want to install FydeOS as a second system into the computer, that is, the target device already has a preferred operating system that can run and can complete basic disk operations.
+This tutorial is for users who wish to install FydeOS into their computer as a second system, i.e. the target device already has a runnable primary operating system and can perform basic disk operations.

-- The main operating system that can run normally, such as macOS, Windows or any Linux distribution.
+- The primary operating system can run normally, such as macOS, Windows or any Linux distribution.

 - FydeOS for PC v5.3 and above

 #1.
 Make room for FydeOS

 You need to free up at least 10G of free disk space for FydeOS to be installed and partitioned.
 Note that this space must exist as a primary partition.
 The following content shows the operation demonstration on the mainstream operating system:

 #1.1.
 Windows system (using Windows 10 as an example)

 - Find "This Computer" in the Windows 10 interface, right-click it, and select "Manage":